mrreyes512/Find-Your-Why/README.md

     "TO _ _ _ _ SO THAT _ _ _ _ "

-The first blank represents your contribution — the contribution you make to the lives others through your WHY.
+The first blank represents your contribution — the contribution you make to the lives others through your **WHY**.
 And the second blank represents the impact of your contribution.

 Your job is to plug-in the blanks to create your own unique WHY Statement.

 ### Example Statements
-Here’s how Simon Sinek, one of the co-authors of this book, expresses his WHY:
+Here’s how Simon Sinek, one of the co-authors of this book, expresses his **WHY**:

     “To inspire people to do the things that inspire them so that, together, we can change our world.”

 **The impact** Simon wants is for each of us to change the world, in however way we can, for the better.

 **The contribution** portion `to inspire people` is what ties it all together, bringing focus and direction to the impact he wants to make on the world.
-Simon’s contribution is essentially WHAT he does (to make his WHY a reality).
+Simon’s contribution is essentially WHAT he does (to make his **WHY** a reality).
 The books he writes, the workshops he conducts, and the speeches he gives are all part of WHAT he does to move his cause forward—to inspire people to do what inspires them.

 And the more he inspires people to do what inspires them, the more of an impact he has towards making the world a better place.